 According to Microsoft, Windows 11 will be “a new Windows experience, bringing you closer to the people and things you love” (See Microsoft Windows 11 page).
 The official Windows 11 videos we’ve seen so far are stunningly beautiful, but it’s clear Microsoft is keeping many details of the feature updates under wraps.

-We know Windows 11 will include:
+We know upgrading to Windows 11 will provide you with:

 - Built in Android apps

 - Improvements to Microsoft Teams

 - Snap layouts to help you organize multiple apps